Exploitacious/hatchling/README.md

 ## Why

-Agent frameworks bury this "hatching" ritual inside a terminal wizard that needs a full install, a running gateway, and careful workspace state.
+Agent frameworks bury this "bot hatching" ritual inside a terminal wizard that needs a full install, a running gateway, and careful workspace state.
 But the actual magic — a conversation that produces a coherent set of personality files — is model-agnostic and infrastructure-independent.
 Hatchling extracts that